shogan-ai/ocamlgrammarfuzzer/README.md

   avoiding generating problematic sentences.
 * **Error classification** depends on heuristics tuned to produce a useful classification.
 Don't hesitate to share ideas that could improve the process.
-* **Exhaustive mode can explode**.
-The number of reachable productions may be huge; memory consumption grows significantly with the size of the LR automaton.
-  For reference, OxCaml's grammar of september 2025 tranlates to ~1M test sentences.
 * **Error‑message parsing** is hard-coded to match the behavior of `ocamlformat`; if its output were to change, the parser will need to be updated.
 * **Sensitivity to changes**.
 The fuzzing process is very sensitive to changes to the grammar.
 Even with a fixed seed, the set of sentences produced can change completely when the grammar is updated.
-  We could tackle that to some extent in the future, but for reproducible processses, we suggest to use deterministic generation (`--exhaust`) and to store the generated sentences.
+  We could tackle that to some extent in the future, but for reproducible processes, we suggest to use deterministic generation (`--exhaust`) and to store the generated sentences.
 * **Biased generation**.
 The algorithm used for generating sentences is correct but not uniform (in particular, it is not a